Montgomery Biscuits: Montgomery

 The Biscuits became Montgomery's first Major League Baseball-affiliated team since 1980, when the Montgomery Rebels, a Detroit Tigers affiliate, played their final season in the Southern League at Montgomery's Paterson Field.
 The Biscuits' owners, Sherrie Myers and Tom Dickson, were selected from six different ownership groups during an extensive search for a public-private partner by the City of Montgomery.
 Myers and Dickson selected the team's nickname from over 4,000 entries in a "name the team" contest, due in part to tying into indigenous affiliation and potential marketing and pun possibilities (for example, "Hey, Butter, Butter, Butter" or the team's souvenir store, the "Biscuit Basket").
 Several successful minor league teams have campy, quirky names to relate to families and kids.
 During games, biscuits are shot from an air cannon, into the stands.
 The official team colors are Butter and Blue.

 On September 15, 2006, in just their third year of existence, the Biscuits defeated the Huntsville Stars to win the team's first Southern League championship in Montgomery.
 One year later, in 2007, the Biscuits again defeated the Huntsville Stars to win their second consecutive Southern League championship.
 They became the first team since the 1975 to 1977 Montgomery Rebels to win back-to-back championships.

 The Biscuits were sold to a group of investors led by Richmond Flying Squirrels owner Lou DiBella in a transaction that closed on April 27, 2017.

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Biscuits were organized into the Double-A South.
 Though finishing the 2021 season in second place in the Southern Division at 62–55, the two teams with the highest winning percentages in the regular season competed in a best-of-five series to determine the league champion.
 With the circuit's second-best record, the Biscuits faced the Mississippi Braves in the best-of-five series but lost the championship, 3–2.
 Jonathan Aranda won the league Most Valuable Player Award.
 In 2022, the Double-A South became known as the Southern League, the name historically used by the regional circuit prior to the 2021 reorganization.

 The Montgomery Biscuits took on the alternate identity of the “Alabama Peanut Runners” for two games on August 28 and August 31, 2025, as a tribute to Dr. George Washington Carver and his pioneering work with peanuts.

+In December 2025, Lou DiBella sold the team to OnDeck Partners, a sports ownership group that is a part of Avenue Sports Fund.